sergio-nezhigay/portfolio/README.md

 ## Introduction

 Welcome to my portfolio website!
-This platform serves as a canvas to exhibit my skills, projects, and experiences as a [Your Profession or Field].
+This platform serves as a canvas to exhibit my skills, projects, and experiences as a Frontend developer.
 Take a moment to explore and discover more about me and my work.

 🌐 Visit the live website at [https://serhii.vercel.app/](https://serhii.vercel.app/).